Yerin Ha

-Yerin Ha is an Australian actress.
-She is known for her role as Kwan Ha in Halo (2022–2024), in the Stan miniseries Bad Behaviour (2023), and Netflix's The Survivors (2025).
+Yerin Ha (born 16 January 1998) is an Australian actress.
+On television, she is known for her roles in the Paramount+ series Halo (2022–2024), the Stan miniseries Bad Behaviour (2023), the Netflix series The Survivors (2025), and the period drama Bridgerton (2026) for its fourth series as Sophie Baek.

+Life and career

-Early life and education
+1998–2018: Early life and education

-Yerin Ha was born in Sydney, Australia, to South Korean parents.
-Her grandmother is Korean actress and politician Son Sook, and her parents met at drama school.
+Yerin Ha was born on 16 January 1998 in Sydney, Australia, to South Korean parents who met while studying at drama school.
+Her maternal grandmother is the Korean actress and politician Son Sook.
+She attended Brigidine College until the end of year 9.

-At 15, in family tradition, Ha decided to pursue acting in South Korea, successfully auditioned for Kaywon High School of Arts in Seoul, where she trained for three years.
-She went on to graduate with a Bachelor of Fine Arts degree in acting, majoring in Musical Theatre from Sydney's National Institute of Dramatic Art (NIDA) in 2018.
+Believing it would be difficult to pursue acting professionally in Australia where there were comparatively few Asian actors on television, on her parents' recommendation, she decided to train in South Korea, and at the age of 15 successfully auditioned for Kaywon High School of Arts in Seoul, where she studied for three years.
+She later returned to Australia and graduated in 2018 with a Bachelor of Fine Arts degree in acting, majoring in Musical Theatre from the National Institute of Dramatic Art (NIDA) in Sydney.

-Career
+2019–2023: Career beginnings

-Ha played Maurice alongside Mia Wasikowska and Eliza Scanlen in the 2019 Sydney Theatre Company production of Lord of the Flies at the Roslyn Packer Theatre.
+She played Maurice alongside Mia Wasikowska and Eliza Scanlen in the Sydney Theatre Company's 2019 production of Lord of the Flies at the Roslyn Packer Theatre.
 She made her television debut with a recurring role in the American-French series Reef Break.

-In 2019, it was announced Ha had been cast in the Steven Spielberg-produced television adaptation of the video game Halo, and she would play a new character Kwan Ha.
+Also in 2019, it was announced that Ha had been cast in the Steven Spielberg-produced television adaptation of the video game Halo, in which she would portray a new character, Kwan Ha.
 The series premiered on Paramount+ in 2022.

 Ha was named a rising star by the Casting Guild of Australia in November 2021.

-She was billed in the main cast of the ABC TV series Troppo as Ah Rah and made her feature film debut in Sissy.
-The latter premiered at the 2022 South by Southwest (SXSW).
-She starred in the Stan series Bad Behaviour, a four-part adaptation of the novel of the same name by Rebecca Starford.
+She was billed in the main cast of the ABC TV series Troppo as Ah Rah, and made her feature film debut in Sissy.
+The latter premiered at the 2022 South by Southwest (SXSW) festival.

-In August 2024, she was cast as Sophie Baek, the love interest of Benedict Bridgerton, in the fourth season of Bridgerton.
-The story is based on the third book of the Bridgerton novel series, An Offer from a Gentleman.
-She appeared in HBO's Dune prequel series, Dune: Prophecy, as Young Kasha, released in November 2024.